 Alternative to Meds has been the expert on benzodiazepine withdrawal for nearly 20 years.
 We have published evidence regarding our success.
 While some CAN transition from benzodiazepines rather easily, many people will require a much more nuanced path back to a state of ease.
 For instance, neurotoxicity can result in constant CNS overdrive that can create some pretty torturous effects.
 At the center, we clean up that neurotoxic burden as a preparatory step for withdrawal.
 Truly, every person is different and we give each client a thorough investigative and step-by-step process.

-You are likely well aware of the horrors of Xanax — the anxiety, the increasing doses, the life of true confusion, and panic.
+You are likely well aware of the horrors of Xanax — the anxiety, the need for increasing doses, the life of true confusion, and panic.
 Trying to live life on benzos can be punishing, and getting off of them can seem impossible.
 We know.
 That was us.
+Please watch the videos you see here or call us today.
+There is hope for your situation.

 15 Years Experience by Professionals Who Understand Your Journey.

-One study published in 2018 showed after a 4-week withdrawal schedule, 15 out of 17 participants who had been treated with Xanax for panic disorder experienced increased panic attacks, and 9 of the 17 also experienced newly emerging withdrawal symptoms like insomnia, malaise, dizziness, and tachycardia (racing heart rate at rest).25
+One study published in 2018 showed after a 4-week withdrawal schedule, 15 out of 17 participants who had been treated with Xanax for panic disorder experienced increased panic attacks, and 9 of the 17 also experienced newly emerging withdrawal symptoms like insomnia, malaise, dizziness, and tachycardia (racing heart rate at rest).25,27

 Another study published in the 1990 Journal of Clinical Psychiatry followed its participants who were diagnosed with combat-induced PTSD.
 In the study, they were treated with Xanax, and then the drug was withdrawn.
 Subsequent to an 8-week-long Xanax withdrawal, all 8 reported worsening anxiety, rage reactions, hypersensitivity, intrusive thoughts, newly emerging insomnia, sleep disturbances, and nightmares.
 Of significant concern, 6 of the 8 participants in the study experienced homicidal ideation.
-During or post Xanax withdrawal, 4 of the 8 experienced suicidal ideation, and 7 of the 8 reported increased irritability and other undesirable adverse effects persisting after the 8-week Xanax withdrawal process.29 According to the aforementioned study, delirium, and psychosis are more frequently reported during Xanax withdrawal compared to other benzodiazepines.25
+During or post Xanax withdrawal, 4 of the 8 experienced suicidal ideation, and 7 of the 8 reported increased irritability and other undesirable adverse effects persisting after the 8-week Xanax withdrawal process.29 According to the research, delirium and psychosis are more frequently reported during Xanax withdrawal compared to other benzodiazepines.

 A study published in the Archives of General Psychiatry documented similar findings one year later in a 4-week-long Xanax withdrawal trial.
 In this placebo-controlled trial, half of the 126 participants (all with panic disorders) took Xanax for 8 weeks, and half were given a placebo.
 After a 4-week withdrawal, 27% of the medication group experienced a rebound of anxiety and panic attacks.
 The placebo group experienced no change in their baseline symptoms.
 The study recommended patients being treated for panic disorder with Xanax be withdrawn over 6 months to avoid significant relapse of anxiety, panic attacks, and agoraphobia symptoms.26